jtrujillo1/eccomerce-frontend/README.md

 ---

 This README provides a comprehensive overview of the project to help developers understand, run, and contribute to the ecommerce frontend application.

+## Continuous Integration

+This project can be integrated with GitHub Actions for continuous integration (CI) to automate testing and linting on each push or pull request.

+A sample GitHub Actions workflow configuration (`.github/workflows/ci.yml`) could include the following steps:

+- Checkout the repository
+- Setup Node.js environment
+- Install dependencies
+- Run tests using `npm test`
+- Run linting using `npm run lint`

+To enable CI, create the `.github/workflows/ci.yml` file with the above steps.
+This helps ensure code quality and automated testing on every code change.